STRUCTURED ENGAGEMENT FOR DEFENCE AND SECURITY OUTCOMES

 - Cyber resilience and critical infrastructure protection, including stronger national coordination and legal frameworks for cybersecurity and personal data protection.

-- Mairitme domain awareness and port/sea-lane resilience, reflecting the strategic importance of seaborne trade for African and global economies.
+- Maritime domain awareness and port/sea-lane resilience, reflecting the strategic importance of seaborne trade for African and global economies.

 - Training-led readiness and interoperability, aligned to continental and UN approaches to standards, mission readiness and joint operations.